jwhiss/testvault-alerts/README.md

 ## Running The Program
 By design, alertSender.py should be run for full functionality.

-If run individually, TestVaultScraper.py scrapes TestVault for new results and downloads any new results to your Downloads folder.
+If run individually, TestVaultScraper.py scrapes TestVault for new results and downloads any new results to **an incorrect folder**

 alertSender.py takes one command line argument `--download-dir` with the full path to the directory you would like new tests to appear in.
 This directory will also include priorTests.csv (see below), which should not be altered.
-By default, the download directory is "Downloads".
+By default, the download directory is **incorrect**

 When alertSender.py is run, it completes the scrape-and-download process from TestVaultScraper.py, with the download directory set by command line argument, then checks each PDF for positive results.
 It then sends an email from SMTP_USER to SEND_TO